iekbs720/iekbs720.github.io/index.md

 ## About me

-**Taesik** is a **Cat** in the house of Son and Kim.
+**Byung Soo** is a **Professor** of Industrial & Management Engineering, Incheon National University

 Hello world! &#128525;

 ## Contact

 ```
-Affiliation: house of Son and Kim.
+Affiliation: Department of Industrial & Management Engineering, Incheon National University, Republic of Korea
-Office: ETRI 7-563, 218, Gajeong-ro, Yuseong-gu, Daejeon, Republic of Korea
+Office: Engineering Bldg.
+8A, 467, (Songdo-dong) 119 Academy-ro Yeonsu-gu, Incheon Republic of Korea
-Email: shsonkorea[at]etri.re.kr or shsongist[at]gmail.com
+Email: bskim[at]inu.ac.kr or iekbs72[at]gmail.com
 ```